-The programme aims to offer workshops to more families, with a focus on solar ovens and food dryers and bio-intensive home gardens.
-This training will empower Nicaraguan communities to improve their wellbeing, creating a ripple effect to inspire their neighbours and the broader society.
+The program aims to offer workshops to more families, with a focus on solar ovens and food dryers, and bio-intensive home gardens.
+This training will empower Nicaraguan communities to improve their well-being, creating a ripple effect to inspire their neighbors and the broader society.

 Water Explorer Program

 150,000+ litres saved

 Periodic droughts devastate rural areas like Godloza where Ebomvini Primary School is located.
 Ebomvini School staff and students have teamed up to develop innovative solutions for water usage, conservation, and recycling.
 They have also educated the wider community on these solutions.